josh-wong/josh-wong.github.io/blog/posts/2023-03-03-fixing-iphone-obsidian-sync-issue.md

 # How to fix an issue with the Obsidian app not opening and syncing on your iPhone

 I recently had issues with the Obsidian app not opening and syncing properly on my iPhone.
-To get my notes in iCloud to sync again, I needed to move my notes into a new folder and delete the problematic folder.
-After moving my notes, iCloud was then able to sync the new folder, and I was able to access my notes in the Obsidian app.

-This post describes in detail how I was able to get iCloud to sync my notes properly again.
+I am a habitual note-taker, so having access to my notes at all times is extremely important to me.
+Because of that, I've tried a variety of different troubleshooting methods, which I describe in this post.

 <!-- more -->

-!!! note

-    I've confirmed that Obsidian for iPad opens and syncs my notes as expected.
-Therefore, I don't think the Obsidian app is causing the issue.
+This issue is a bit strange.
+The Obsidian for iPad app opens and syncs my notes as expected, so I don't think the Obsidian app is causing the issue.
 My iPhone is configured to install iOS beta builds, so that might be the issue.

+Anyway, on to fixing the issue!

+## Resolve iCloud sync issues with Obsidian

+!!! update

+     My previous troubleshooting method worked the first time I encountered this issue, but the instructions failed to work when I encountered the problem again a couple days later.
+I have updated this post to include another way to potentially solve the issue.

+To get iCloud to sync your Obsidian vault again, perform the following steps from your iPhone:

+1. Delete the **Obsidian** app.
+2. In the **Settings** app, disable **iCloud**.
+3. Restart your iPhone.
+4. In the **Settings** app, enable **iCloud**.
+Wait some time for the contents in iCloud to sync.
+5. Open the **Files** app.
+6. Go to your **Obsidian** folder.
+7. Long-press the vault that you want to access, then select **Download Now**.
+Wait a while for the contents to download.
+Repeat this step for any other vaults that you want to access.
+8. Open the **App Store**, and reinstall the **Obsidian** app.
+9. Open **Obsidian**.
+After waiting a few seconds for the configuration files to sync, you should be able to access Obsidian.

-## Troubleshooting methods
+## Previous set of troubleshooting methods

-Since this issue only occurs on my iPhone, specifically in the Files app, let's starts there.
+!!! attention

+    The following instructions worked at one point, but when I encountered the same issue with iCloud not syncing my Obsidian notes, this method no longer worked.
+I will keep them visible in case they happen to work for someone else.

+The following troubleshooting method requires using your iPhone and accessing iCloud from your desktop.

 1. On your iPhone, Open the **Files** app.
 2. Go to the folder that contains your Obsidian vaults.